BitBagCommerce/SyliusProductBundlePlugin/README.md

     ```

-10. If you have full configuration in xml override doctrine config :
+10. If you have full configuration in xml override doctrine config:

 ```yaml
 # config/packages/doctrine.yaml